Beagles are known for being great family pets, full of character, and providing endless amounts of funny stories to tell

 23. Beagle Puppies Should Be Crate Trained

-Properly crate training is a beagle puppy is the first step to reducing many of the issues and frustrations experienced by new beagle owners.
+Properly crate training a beagle puppy is the first step to reducing many of the issues and frustrations experienced by new beagle owners.

 Beagle puppies can be very destructive when extremely young, and are likely to suffer from anxiety-induced destruction when left alone in large spaces or big rooms.

 Crate training teaches a beagle puppy to be calm and relaxed in a familiar environment, and makes it far easier for someone else to look after them in their home should the need arise, making crate training one of our top tips for beagle owners.

 Read our Beagle Puppy Crate Training Guide for full benefits and details.